pedrouzcategui/pedrouzcategui.com/blogposts/redux-overview.md

     };
   };

-  // This will be executed once, when the createStore() function is created. dispatch({});
+  // This will be executed once
+  // When createStore() is created. dispatch({});

   return { getState, dispatch, subscribe };